By: CS2103T F10-1 Since: Feb 2020 Licence: MIT

 The main concern initially was how to automatically updating user profile after each changes is made.
 As such, we thought of

-can be updated by adding and removing the Person
+storing the Person in an ObservableList so that Ui can be updated by adding and removing the Person.
+However, we now

 can be automatically reloaded after every command.